harryxd-x/novel/README.md

-hi fuck you jabor no update the fucking story
+hi fuck you admin no update the fucking story